AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance families with local SSDs.md

 ## i3, instance family with local SSDs

-The instance family is in invitational preview.
+This instance family is in the beta testing phase.

 Features